scottcrossen/PersonalSite/project/source/assets/projects/personal-site.md

 site-creation tools except for basic editors and tools common to all languages.

 While designing this site, I had two main requirements:
 - This site could be hosted statically on AWS S3.
+(Note that this is no longer where the site is currently hosted)
 - Blog posts and projects could be written in markdown and added to the site without actually changing any source code.